What is Match Day?

 There are loads of cultural amenities and things to do in St. Louis.
 Exploring the city with fellow residents who are also new to town can be a great way to deal with the challenges of moving.
 And St. Louis has been getting a lot of recognition of late for its incredible food and craft beer scene.
 Food and Wine Magazine named St. Louis as the Fifth Best Place to Eat in the entire country.
 So connect with those in your program and check out all that St. Louis has to offer.

 If Match Day has you relocating to St. Louis, we would love to help you navigate your move for medical school like we’ve helped so many before.
 We know the neighborhoods inside and out and will listen to your wants and find a home that matches your wants and needs.
-If you are looking for a buyer’s agent, check out our reviews then give us a call.
+Contact us for more information on the area or check out 5 Things to Consider When Buying a Condo.